 The curriculum includes three components: (l) coursework in American politics; (2) coursework in methodology; and (3) directed, independent research.

-Students selecting American politics as a major area concentration are expected to take the proseminar, at least four electives, and one methodology course beyond the department-wide requirements (generally 633, multivariate statistics or 634 Game Theory).
-Most students will want to take a fifth elective in American politics to strengthen their knowledge of this broad field.
-Students are strongly advised to take both seminars with a more behavioral perspective (e.g., 571, 582, 586) and seminars with a more institutional perspective (e.g., 534, 552, 616).
+Students selecting American Politics as a major area concentration are expected to take the pro seminar, at least four electives, and at least one methodology course beyond the department-wide requirements (generally 673 Game Theory, 676 Experimental Methods, 677Maximum Likelihood Estimation, or Measurement under special topic: 678 (Advanced Topics in Multivariate Stats), although alternate courses may be approved, in writing, by the American field chair).
+Most students will want to take a fifth elective in American Politics to strengthen their knowledge of this broad field.
+Students are strongly advised to take both seminars with a more behavioral perspective (e.g., 610, 611, and 612) and seminars with a more institutional perspective. (e.g., 613, 614, 615, 616, 617)

 Students minoring in American politics must take the proseminar and at least two electives offered by faculty in the subfield (i.e., cross-listed classes do not count as electives for minors in American politics).
 Minors should also strongly consider seeking additional training in methodology.